-All things being equal, power athletes are more likely to be injured in a fatigued state because the nervous system develops compensatory strategies to delay fatigue.
-Compensatory strategies may help to maintain power outputs (throwing velocity, base running ability, bat speed) but can put joints and soft tissues in compromising positions.
+All things being equal, power athletes are more likely to be injured in a fatigued state because the nervous system develops compensatory strategies to delay fatigue that’s why it’s crucial to go treatment to prevent further injury like visiting an Idaho Falls physical therapist who can provide the proper treatment plan.
+Compensatory strategies may also help to maintain power outputs (throwing velocity, base running ability, bat speed) but can put joints and soft tissues in compromising positions.

 A well developed aerobic system attenuates the “need” for compensatory motor patterns because it delays the onset of fatigue.